 You are required to show up for follow-up appointments that will allow the doctor to remove your stitches and check your progress.
 Surface stitches are required to be removed 5 to 7 days after surgery.
-In 2 to 3 weeks, the doctor will remove the deeper sutures with ends that protrude through the skin.
+In 2 to 3 weeks, the doctor will remove the deeper sutures.
 A support garment may then replace the dressing on your incision.
 In 3 to 6 weeks after surgery, you will begin to feel like your normal self again.

 In order to maintain the results of your abdominoplasty surgery, it is highly recommended that you follow a balanced diet and consistent exercise plan.
 After you have completely healed, we hope you will be overjoyed with the results!

-Because of how invasive the procedure is, you should expect some scars.
+Due to the nature of the procedure, you should expect some scars.
 The length of a scar from a tummy tuck varies with each patient.
 The scar can typically span from hip to hip.
 Your existing fold determines the length of the scar.
 While looking in the mirror, if you can identify the fold in your skin, you will have a good idea of how long your scar may be.
-Attempting to make the fold shorter will results in odd and unnatural folds and lumps on each side of the scar.

-We strive to have the scar as low as possible, hiding behind the material of your pants or bikini.
+Our surgeons strive to have the scar as low as possible, hiding below the material of your pants or bikini.
 Should you choose to do a fully tummy tuck, there will also be a scar in the area of the belly button.
 If you undergo a mini tummy tuck, you will not have to worry about a belly button scar.
 Your scars will take several months to fade and it will take a year to fully heal.
-In fact, your scars may appear to be worse before they get better, so don’t worry if you notice it getting worse.
-Although your scars may never completely disappear, we make sure to create incisions that will not show under most clothing, including your bathing suits.
+Your scars may appear to be worse before they get better, so don’t worry if you notice it getting worse.
+Although your scars may never completely disappear, we make sure to create incisions that will not show under most clothing, including your bathing suit.

 A panniculectomy is drastically different from a tummy tuck.
 It is an option for patients who have lost more than 100 lbs.
 Due to their incredible weight loss, the patient may find themselves encountering medical problems because of the excessive skin.
 This procedure may be performed alone or it may be performed with a tummy tuck.
 The purpose of a panniculectomy is to remove the excessive amount of skin attached the abdomen called the “pannus” or apron.